viplix3/lidar-gound-plane-filtering/README.md

 We can apply RANSAC algorithm on every time step of the point cloud to find the best model for the ground plane.
 However, this would be computationally expensive.

-To reduce the computational cost, we can use the best model from the previous time step to filter out the points that are close to the ground plane.
-We can keep using the same model for a number of time steps, updating the model periodically to account for any changes in the ground plane.
+- To reduce the computational cost, we can use the best model from the previous time step to filter out the points that are close to the ground plane.
+- We can keep using the predicted plane model for N-number of time steps, updating the model periodically to account for any changes in the ground plane.

 This approach has been implemented in the filtering algorithm.

-The RANSAC algorithm would yield the best results if the ground plan is relatively flat.
-In the provided point cloud, RANSAC was able to remove the ground plane points with a high degree of accuracy, hence, further filtering was not required.
+In the provided point cloud, RANSAC was able to remove the ground plane points with a high degree of accuracy, hence, further ground plane filtering was not done.

 The parameters used for the RANSAC algorithm: